Nyerguds/MobiusMapEditor/README.md

 * **TemplateToolTextureSizeMultiplier**: Floating-point multiplication factor for the size of tiles shown on the Map tool.
 This scaling is somehow done relative to the screen size; not sure.
 * **MaxMapTileTextureSize**: Maximum for the size of the tiles shown on the Map tool.
 Leave on 0 to disable.
 * **UndoRedoStackSize**: The amount of undo/redo actions stored in memory.
 Defaults to 50.
-* **MinimumClampSize**: [WIP] Minimum size of the tool window that will automatically be forced to remain in the screen area.
+* **MinimumClampSize**: Minimum size of the tool window that will automatically be forced to remain in the screen area.
 If set to 0,0, this will default to the size of the entire tool window.

 The **ModsToLoadTD** and **ModsToLoadSS** settings will have the `GraphicsFixesTD` mod set by default, to complete the incomplete TD Remastered graphics set, meaning the mod will automatically be loaded if found.
 Note that the editor has no way to check whether mods are enabled in the game, so that makes no difference.